 Try taking greener holidays.
 Cut down the impact of travel, and holiday in the UK… or, why not book your holiday through environmentally minded operators like Sawdays and Green Traveller – Green traveller & Sawdays

 Get help from the boss – Cutting down on flying is feasible, but it takes more travel time.
 Employers therefore play a major part in making this possible through their HR policies.
 SO, why not campaign for your employer to change their holiday policy.
 Here at Naturesave we award extra travel time to employees who choose to take the train instead of flying.

-If you want more details on the environmental problems associated with air travel – here’s some full blown stone cold hard science from leading climate scientist kevinanderson.info/blog/hypocrites-in-the-air-should-climate-change-academics-lead-by-example/
+If you want more details on the environmental problems associated with air travel – here’s some full blown stone cold hard science from leading climate scientist.

 Guide To Being Green – Transport / Re-think your car

 When it comes to the environment, vehicle emissions are a double whammy.
 The total CO2 emitted from the transport in the UK is second only to the energy sector.
 In addition to contributing to climate change, vehicle emissions also contribute to an incredible 40,000 premature deaths each year as a result of the harmful chemicals emitted from exhaust pipes.
-What is worrying is that just a few days into 2017, and the UK broke its air pollution limit for the entire year.
+What is worrying is that the UK is still breaking its air pollution limits.